 We all often encounter users who have written down their password on a post-it note and fixed it to their monitor because, as their organisation followed a sensible password policy and generated passwords which were not easily guessed or cracked, the user has decided that it was too much trouble to try and remember it and instead wrote it down for all to see.

 Also, many users due to their trusting nature can succumb to a tactic called Social Engineering.
 This is where hackers call and simply ask for their or other people's credentials or other sensitive information which may help them hack your systems, and because the person either wasn't thinking or was convinced by the requester's (often well researched) cover story have simply handed over sometimes very sensitive credentials.
 Changing these at regular intervals help minimise the impact of a breach, and limits the window of access to sensitive systems.

 A password policy, particularly when enforced by a correctly configured network, has the benefit that all users’ passwords are of the same high standard, allowing you to control how long and complex they are to minimise the risk of them being found out either by working them out or by using automated tools.

 A well-designed password policy will allow users to meet security requirements without feeling under pressure to change their passwords every 30 days.
 A password policy that encourages more secure passwords also means they are likely to make one stronger “good” password if they know they won’t have to change it as often.

-Downsides of a Password Policy
+Disadvantages of having a Password Policy

 Passwords are, for many, still the only security measure employed when logging in and firms try to make this as secure as possible by ensuring passwords are at least 16 characters, include numbers, upper and lower case and special characters and these have to be changed every 30 days.